4. VIEW PROFESSIONAL GOALKEEPERS

-When you follow a goalkeeper, the goalkeeper will see that the goalkeeper is far beyond 16 metres when his/her team is on the attack, ready to act as the last defender for a passing ball Normally, it will return to its goal line when the other team tries to set up an attack (to prevent it from being walked on)
+When you start following a goalkeeper, you will see that the goalkeeper is far beyond 16 metres when his/her team is on the attack Ready to act as the last defender for a passing ball Normally, it will return to his/her goal line when the other team tries to set up an attack (to prevent it from being walked on)

 In other circumstances, the goalkeeper will keep his position when they feel their defenders are the beat of the striker.
 On the other hand, they will take a few steps forward in preparation for a 1v1 attack when they feel that the last defender will be eliminated.

 These are just a few examples.
 There is a series of decisions that goalkeepers make with their positioning throughout the game.
 So try to watch some games at a good level – even semi-professional.
 Observe what the goalkeepers are doing, and take these positions to your own games.